 There will be group planning time for the seminar during class; however, the seminar leadership team will need to collaborate outside of class, as well.
-A detailed plan and agenda for the seminar must be submitted electronically by the start of class on October 29.
+A draft plan is due from all groups on February 20th.
+A final and detailed plan and agenda for the seminar must be submitted electronically to instructor Sunday prior to seminar presentation.